Summer Undergraduate Research Fellowship Program

 The Summer Undergraduate Research Fellowship (SURF) Program at Cincinnati Children's Hospital Medical Center offers undergraduates the chance to explore clinical, translational, and basic science research in laboratories in the Department of Pediatrics, University of Cincinnati College of Medicine.
 The primary goal is to provide students with a foundation for making career choices in the biomedical sciences.
 Students have the opportunity to work with one of more than 700 faculty members at Cincinnati Children's Hospital Medical Center, many of whom have active research programs that cover all areas of pediatric medicine, including the study of developmental biology, congenital disorders, genetic diseases, cancer, cardiology, neurology and immunology.

-The program is 10 weeks long and students are paid a stipend of approximately $4,000.
-Students can start the program on either May 31st or June 6th, depending on their availability and the approval of their mentor.
+The program is 10 weeks long.
+Students work 40 hours per week in person and are paid a salary of $13 per hour.
+Students start the program on either May 28 or May 30, depending on their availability and the approval of their mentor.
 In addition to hands-on laboratory experience, students participate in various academic and social activities with students from other summer programs at the University of Cincinnati.
-The SURF Program includes two scientific writing classes, an ethics in research seminar, an introduction to bioinformatics and a career day.
-At the end of the summer, students present their research in a poster session, and a lecture is presented by a distinguished keynote speaker.
+The SURF Program includes a mentoring workshop, two scientific writing classes, an ethics in research seminar, an introduction to surgery, an introduction to pathology and a career day.
+At the end of the summer, students have an opportunity to present their research in a poster session, and a lecture is presented by a distinguished keynote speaker.

 Sherry Thornton, PhD